Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/12/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU0M1P4/afar">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWU2WKGK/the-flight-to-victory-battle-at-cherubimons-castle">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Rudeus receives a letter from Paul.
-The letter explains that Norn and Aisha, Rudeus's younger<br>sisters, have been sent to join Rudeus.
-Meanwhile Nanahoshi continues her research into summoning magic<br>for a way to return to her original world.</p>
+<p align="center">Combining the Spirits, two new Warriors are born: KaiserGreymon and MagnaGarurumon!
+Taking on Cherubimon,<br>they finally seem to have the evil Digimon down for the count.
+But when another<br>evil Digimon appears, could they be more dangerous than Cherubimon?!</p>
 </td>
 </tr>
 </table>